redislabs-training/ru204/admin-training/lab-environment/config-vms/README.md

 2. DNS config
 3. VNC config.

-Each stage produces a VM snapshot, image, and template.
+Each stage produces a VM image and template.

 Stages 2 and 3 also produce DNS and VNC Docker images, stored in GCR.

-## Getting started
+## Create a VPC and Base Image

-A stage 1 VM needs a VPC and an instance template.
+A stage 1 VM needs a VPC and base image.

-1. Create a VPC with subnet 172.18.0.0/16 in the region where you run VMs.
+1. Create the VPC and subnet in a region where you run VMs.

 Requirement | Specification
 ------------|--------------